zaherm/lua-rocksdb/README.md

 Installation
 ==
-* Install RocksDB (make shared_lib), download from: https://github.com/facebook/rocksdb
+* Install RocksDB (make shared_lib, make static_lib), download from: https://github.com/facebook/rocksdb
 * Update the Makefile if needed to point at the correct include/lib paths

 Usage